 As with any system, violence and deception are integral aspects of innovation too.

-Downstream innovation can be detected by downstream and upstream people, since they both have been at the same place in the river, albeit moving in the opposite direction.
+Downstream and upstream people can detect downstream innovation since they both have been at the same place in the river, albeit moving in the opposite direction.
 Upstream innovation only warms the heart of upstream people with a more critical view and a burning desire to envision and invent our world anew.

 But again, both types of innovation are a critical part of the evolution of evolution.
 And one cannot exist without the other.
 Without downstream innovation, there would be no need for upstream.

-But severe damage occurs when false positivity as the symptom of downstream people wanting to be perceived as upstream (there is no payoff for the reverse to happen), carries downstream on for too long.
-It is the method of choice to those who under cover of relativity, convince those resting down below far enough away from the impending imperfections of downstream, to sell their snake oil as upstream.
+But severe damage occurs when false positivity, as the symptom of downstream people wanting to be perceived as upstream (there is no payoff for the reverse to happen), carries downstream on for too long.
+It is the choice method to those under cover of relativity, convince those resting below far enough away from the impending imperfections of downstream, and sell their snake oil as upstream.
 Their ploy often works, as to those below, downstream innovation appears as upstream.

 False positivity is extremely dangerous as it prolongs the life of downstream innovation, increasing the societal cost and burden to those who buy-in, and preventing the evolution of innovation from igniting upstream.
 False positivity is the antagonist of evolution.